 There’s lots of reasons folks may not have had good experiences with past therapists.
 If you’re ready to give it another try, we’ll spend some time the first session figuring out what went wrong with your earlier ones and see if we can find ways to address your past problems proactively so they don’t come up or come up as little as possible.

 This feels like a cop-out answer, but I started my career at an agency where I worked with all sorts of people with all sorts of problems and I loved the variety!
 If you like my vibe but don’t see yourself in the earlier sections, get in touch with me anyways!
-Everyone is worth getting help.
+If you like how I talk here, we’ll probably do good work in therapy.